ThomasSpare/Bangrad/README.md

 ### search queries

-The search will return a list for the user with the search queries and display the artists, songs that are matching and if the user clickes on ... the links to the respective spotify tracks will appear and the user can copy this link directly and paste it in a new forum post.
+The spotify search field was from the start a feature intended to be used for users to use when posting in the forum.
+From the spotify search results the users can copy the link for a particular track they want to share in the forum.
+The songs can be played from the site and opened in the spotify app if the user wants to get more info.

 ### Profile Page
-Here the user can enter after registering.
-The user can upload a photo and write a short bio.
-They can also create folders with links to songs they want to save.
-After setting up a profile the user can also post and comment in the lodge forums.
+Here the user can enter after succesfuly registering.
+The user can upload profile image and write a short bio.
+They can also add links to personal social media and various other accounts and 2 websites.
+These links will also display under the forum author in the forums.

 ### The Lodge